Sablinova/Vry/README.md

 If you want to make a small change to the application, you can:
 1) [Fork](https://github.com/isaacKenyon/VALORANT-rank-yoinker/fork) this project.
 2) Change the code in your forked repository.
-3) Let the Github Actions workflow build vRY.exe for you.
+3) Let the Github Actions workflow build aVT.exe for you.
 4) Download it and test it.
 5) Submit a Pull Request if you would like your change included in future releases.

 ## What about that Tweet?

  The [Tweet](https://twitter.com/PlayVALORANT/status/1539728676815642624), which details Riot's API policies, outlines how applications are not allowed to expose data hidden by the game client.
-As of Version 1.262, vRY respects streamer mode.
+As of Version 1.262, aVT respects streamer mode.

 ## Contributing